magiciiboy/gurl/README.md

 # gURL - A simplest version of cURL written in Go
 A command-line tool that handles the HTTP requests
+This package uses HTTP/1.1 accordingly to RFC 7230.

 ## Usage
 ```bash